OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

     }
     ```

-1. Add the `parseODataResult` method, which deserializes and processes the JSON response from the OData service.
-The `parseODataResult` method calculates average values of the cost and work data to an accuracy of one or two decimal places, formats values with the correct color and adds a unit ( **$**, **hrs**, or **%**), and then displays the values in specified table cells.
+1. Add the `parseODataResult` function, which deserializes and processes the JSON response from the OData service.
+The `parseODataResult` function calculates average values of the cost and work data to an accuracy of one or two decimal places, formats values with the correct color and adds a unit ( **$**, **hrs**, or **%**), and then displays the values in specified table cells.

    If the GUID of the active project matches the `ProjectId` value, the `myProjectIndex` variable is set to the project index.
 If `myProjectIndex` indicates the active project is published on Project Server, the `parseODataResult` method formats and displays cost and work data for that project.
 If the active project is not published, values for the active project are displayed as a blue **NA**.